unicode-org/message-format-wg/spec/syntax.md

 MessageFormat calls the template for a given formatting operation a _message_.

-The values passed in at runtime (which are to be place into the content or used to select between different content items) are called _external variables_.
+The values passed in at runtime (which are to be placed into the content or used to select between different content items) are called _external variables_.
 The author of a _message_ can also assign _local variables_, including variables that modify _external variables_.